 My theme is truthfulness and truthfulness as a source of hope and action.
 To say that this is a difficult time in this country and all over the world is to vastly understate the case.
 In this country alone, over 100,000 people have already died from COVID-19 and we know there will be more.
 The virus continues to wreak havoc on lives and economies all over the world.
-It is a difficult time for everyone because of the pandemic, because of the decimation of lives and livelihoods, but it is also a difficult time because of the extreme forms of inequality and the racism that had been made even more glaringly obvious, by the pandemic.
+It is a difficult time for everyone because of the pandemic, because of the decimation of lives and livelihoods, but it is also a difficult time because of the extreme forms of inequality and the racism that has been made even more glaringly obvious by the pandemic.
 And many of us feel a kind of ambient or ambiguous grief.
-Not only about lives lost, jobs lost, extreme hardship, but also at the erosion of democratic ideals and institutions.
+Not only about lives lost, jobs lost, extreme hardship, but also about the erosion of democratic ideals and institutions.

 Biddy Martin (27:52):

-The 2016 election occurred in your first semester class of 2020 and we have all been living with it ever since.
+The 2016 election occurred in your first semester, class of 2020, and we have all been living with it ever since.
 Some of you have lived with harsher realities since then than others.
 Those of you on visas from Muslim majority countries, for example, have lived with fear of returning home, knowing that you may not be able to return and complete your studies.
 DACA students across the country have lived with the threat of a decision that would rob them of the only country they have known as their home.
 Undocumented students all over the country are exposed to the threat of deportation.
 Transgender, nonbinary and gay students are living without the support they deserve.
 Gay students face the rollback of many of the rights that had already been established and trans lives don't have those protections yet.
 Our students of color have endured overt avowals of white supremacy by those who feel that they've been given license by the statements of our president.
 All of us are affected by these things.
-They erode the very possibility of community of truth as does the chaos and confusion that follow from the purposeful spread of mis- and dis-information.
-Last night
+They erode the very possibility of community and of truth, as does the chaos and confusion that follow from the purposeful spread of mis- and dis-information.

-Biddy martin (29:42):
+Biddy Martin (29:42):

 Biddy Martin (31:26):